How to Establish Credit (Infographic)

 Once you have a credit account or a loan, your score will be reflective of how well you manage the account/loan.
 Making payments on time, in full, the number of loans you apply for, the total amount of outstanding debt, among other factors will impact your score positively or negatively.

 There are many resources that help educate and provide advice on how to build positive credit history that will allow you not only to receive credit, but receive credit with competitive interest rates and terms.
-Watch our video on How to Improve Your Credit Score and review the other posts in our Credit Management section to learn more.
+Watch our video on How to Improve Your Credit Score and review the other posts in our Personal Finance section to learn more.